aquilesC/aquiles.me/content/a new way of blogging.md

 # A New Way of Blogging
 I define a *blog* as any website that delivers value through written content from well defined authors.
 This means that Wikipedia is not a blog because its authors are not at the center, but [[newspapers are blogs]], as well as many personal websites.
 Therefore, discussing *how to blog* must consider the type of website that is behind.

-For *personal websites*, such as this one, I do believe that the first objective one must have is to [[lower the barrier to writing]].
+I will focus on *personal websites*, such as this one.
+I do believe that for many people who ever considered having a blog, the first objective is to [[lower the barrier to writing]].
 I focused for too long on how to manage content that forgot the most important aspect of having a personal website: push content out as often as I wanted, with as low friction as possible.
-In other words, I also wanted to [[lower the barrier to publishing]].
+In other words, I also wanted to [[lower the barrier to publishing]] (related: [[low friction working]]).

-The idea of approaching a blog as a public [[digital garden]], seemed like a perfect fit for what I wanted to achieve.
-But gardening is only half the aspect of blogging, it relates to the writing, the content creation and curation but not to the publishing.
-In order to make the writings public, there must be an agreement between me and the readers.
-I am trying to summarize that agreement as [[digital garden tos]] (terms of service).

-## Digital Garden or New Type of Blog
-Even though I find very compelling the idea of a [[digital garden]] as a way of [[thinking better]], a garden is associated with the process of note-taking.
-This is great to get started, because I could focus on very short creative sprints.
-However, why would I limit myself to short notes instead of going for full-fledged articles and reflection?

-When I asked myself [[what happens when notes become long]], I realized I didn't need to push them to a different corner of the internet.
-I could let them flourish where I feel confident.
-That's how this hybrid idea between both a garden and a blog came to me.
-I've seen people separating their notes from their articles, but I want to experiment having them intertwined.
+Once we agree that we actually want to write publicly, we have to [[ask why]] we are doing it.
+There are as many reasons to have a blog as people on the planet.
+A valid reason is as a marketing strategy to secure our next job (see: [[Grow your online persona with smart performative blogging]]), or perhaps we want to share our knowledge (see: [[Digital gardens and personal blogs]]), or we want to keep a temporal log of what we are doing, such as an online diary.

+The latter is what I consider the traditional way of blogging, in which each article is temporally organized after the previous one.
+Even though this approach may work for some, it was definitely not working for me, and hence, the need to define **a new way of blogging**.

 ## Curation at the center of creation or breaking the chronological order
-Another idea normally associated to blogging is to keep the articles in a chronological order.
-This may be rooted into the origins of blogs, and the ideas permeated our social media channels and the way we interact with content online.
+Keeping our articles in a chronological order may be rooted into the origins of blogs, where the idea was to have a log of the things we were doing and thinking at every moment.
+It is possible that the idea of a *stream* of information permeated into social media channels and the way we interact with content online.

 <blockquote class="quoteback" darkmode="" data-title="How%20the%20Blog%20Broke%20the%20Web" data-author="@stackingbricks" cite="https://stackingthebricks.com/how-blogs-broke-the-web/">
 And the damn reverse chronology bias — <em>once called into creation, it hungers eternally</em> — sought its next victim.
 Myspace.
 Facebook.
 Twitter.
 Instagram.
 Pinterest, of all things.